 10. The Partition Plan (General Assembly resolution 181 (II)) established certain basic principles for the protection and representation of the minorities within the two States.
 It laid down that the fundamental law and the political structure of these States was to be basically democratic, i.e., representative in character, and that this should be a prior condition to the grant of independence.
-In this regard, the constitution or other fundamental law of the new States should include specific rights respecting (a) human rights and fundamental freedoms, including freedom of worship and conscience, speech, Press and assembly, the rights of organized labour, freedom of movement, freedom from arbitrary searches and seizures, and rights of personal property; and (b) full protection for the rights of the peoples and respect for their cultures and full equality of all citizens with regard to political, civil and religious matters.
+In this regard, the constitution or other fundamental law of the new States should include specific rights respecting (a) human rights and fundamental freedoms, including freedom of worship and conscience, speech, Press and assembly, the rights of organized labour, freedom of movement, treedom from arbitrary searches and seizures, and rights of personal property; and (b) full protection for the rights and interests of minorities, including the protection of the linguistic, religious and ethnic rights of the peoples and respect for their cultures and full equality of all citizens with regard to political, civil and religious matters.